 Harvard University is committed to providing a safe environment for all.
 Supporting our community’s well-being while advancing Harvard’s academic enterprise requires our collective participation in the University’s health and safety measures.
-We’ve created this page to highlight the most important COVID-19 safety requirements.
-Guests are required to follow all applicable health and safety requirements imposed by federal, state, and local authorities, as well as Harvard University policies, to reduce the risk and spread of COVID-19.
+We’ve created this page to highlight important guidelines for attending our events.

 Expectations for Attending Harvard-Sponsored Events and Gatherings